kluctl/kluctl/docs/reference/commands/controller-install.md

 Misc arguments:
   Command specific arguments.

       --context string          Override the context to use.
-      --controller-version string   Specify the controller version to install.
       --dry-run                 Performs all kubernetes API calls in dry-run mode.
+      --kluctl-version string   Specify the controller version to install.
   -y, --yes                     Suppresses 'Are you sure?' questions and proceeds as if you would answer 'yes'.

 ```
 <!-- END SECTION -->